Ned Kelly Touring Route

-HighlightsArt galleriesBenalla Art GalleryExperience a diverse exhibition program of Australian art spanning 200 years, including outstanding examples of contemporary and Indigenous work.MuseumsBenalla Costume and Kelly MuseumThe Benalla Costume and Kelly Museum is an accredited museum, specialising in Costumes from the 1750's, the Ned Kelly story and the establishment of Benalla.The...Heritage buildingsOld Beechworth GaolThe Old Beechworth Gaol is one of Australia’s most significant post European cultural sites.
+HighlightsArt galleriesBenalla Art GalleryExperience a diverse exhibition program of Australian art spanning 200 years, including outstanding examples of contemporary and Indigenous work.MuseumsBenalla Costume and Kelly MuseumThe Benalla Costume and Kelly Museum is an accredited museum, specialising in Costumes from the 1750's, the Ned Kelly story and the establishment of Benalla.The...History & heritageAvenel CemeterySteeped in history, visit the many graves scattered around the Avenel Cemetery.
+Of important note here is the grave of John 'Red' Kelly, the father of...Heritage buildingsOld Beechworth GaolThe Old Beechworth Gaol is one of Australia’s most significant post European cultural sites.
 Its role in the chain of events that led to the execution...History & heritageBeechworth Historic and Cultural PrecinctThe Beechworth Historic and Cultural Precinct is a collection of nationally significant buildings telling the story of how Australia grew and prospered.Beechworth...Heritage buildingsHistoric Hughes Creek BridgeHughes Creek was named after the first settler in Avenel, for many years it was a popular overnight stop for drovers.
 The bridge was built in 1859 by contractor...

 Route: Beechworth to Melbourne, via Greta, King Valley, Powers Lookout, Stringybark Creek, and Mansfield